viklund/courses/ngsintro/1609/labs/loops-lab.md

 Doing this by hand would start taking its time even after a couple of steps, but since we know how to loop that should not be a problem anymore.
 Write a loop that will calculate the factorial of a given number stored in the variable `$n`.

-A problem you will encounter is that the sequence expression, {1..10}, from before doesn't handle varaibles.
+A problem you will encounter is that the sequence expression, {1..10}, from before doesn't handle variables.
 This is because of the way bash is built.
 The sequence expressions are handled before handling the variables so when bash tries to generate the sequence, the variable names have not yet been replaced with the values they contain.
 This leads to bash trying to create a sequence from 1 to $n, which of course doesn't mean anything.